 Salamah College started in 2012 with 9 classes equipped with Promethean Interactive White Boards out of 15 classes in total.
-Currently, Salamah College has 60 classes and specialty rooms all equipped with the latest cutting edge CleverTouch Interactive White Boards that were deployed last year to replace a combination of Epson and Promethean interactive whiteboards.
+Currently, Salamah College has 71 classes and specialty rooms all equipped with the latest cutting edge CleverTouch Interactive White Boards.

-Salamah College invested around \$2M in laptops that leased to the students in Years 3 to 12 to equip them with computing devices that will facilitate their educational journey in this 21st century and iPads that were deployed into the lower primary classes.
+Salamah College promotes integrating ICT within the curriculum and have allowed the students in Years 3 to 12 to lease laptops to equip them with computing devices that will facilitate their educational journey in this 21st century and deployed iPads into the lower primary classes to allow the young learners to enjoy the use of technology in a responsible way.